eigenco/PiMFM/README.md

 This is code for demostrating reading of raw flux data from old floppy drivers using nothing but Raspberry Pi with linux.
 Currently works at least with Raspberry Pi 4.

+Notice that the data pin will provide Raspberry Pi voltage higher (5V) than the specs allow (3.3V) so if you try, do so knowingly at your own risk.

 Video here: https://www.youtube.com/watch?v=T3Agz-ysPac

 1. You should add isolcpus=1,2,3 to your /boot/cmdline.txt